WizUI/WuiDom/README.md

 #### getComputedStyle

 The getComputedStyle method will return the computed style (CSS style text) for a given property of the style element.
 If the property is not defined, WuiDom will return 'undefined'.
+The property should be in javascript notation (background-image -> backgroundImage).

 Calling the method: